 If you have been sexually assaulted or think you may have been:

-Contact the Kunsan Air Base Sexual Assault Response Coordinator, or healthcare personnel.
-You may also contact your chain of command or law enforcement (military or civilian), however if you do, an investigation will occur and you will not have the option of making a Restricted Report (see below).
+- Contact the Kunsan Air Base Sexual Assault Prevention and Response 24/7 Hotline Phone at 782-7272 (DSN) or 063-470-7272 (ROK phone).
+If injured, contact healthcare personnel.
+You may also contact your chain of command or law enforcement (military or civilian); however if you do, an investigation will occur and you will not have the option of making a Restricted Report (see below).

 - Ask healthcare personnel to conduct a sexual assault forensic examination (SAFE) to preserve forensic evidence.